toto112358/pypack/readme.md

 # PYPACK !!!
+Note:  It is not a compiler but a *wrapper* around `gcc`.
+It is spaghetti code, it has to be rewritten.
+The really useful -- and time-saving stuff is py2elf, the gcc wrapper that compiles a cython file.

 Just a simple python3 package manager & compiler.
 It doesn't even require root access!!!

 Compiling python3 programs to ELF makes them considerably faster.